Redface: How I Learnt to Live With Social Anxiety by Russell Norris

 By turns wry and shocking, dark and optimistic, Redface is the eye-opening true story of one man’s struggle with his mental health.
 And how he found his own way forward in a world built for others.
 It will fascinate readers who are socially anxious, their friends and family, and anyone who wants to know what it’s like to travel to the edge of human experience and back.

-✅ Reveals how SAD impacted one man’s life – from his education and career to relationships and parenthood – and how he learnt to cope
+✅ Reveals how SAD impacted one man’s life and how he learnt to cope

 ✅ Free P&P in UK